psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 `[and Lancelot, Percival, Ewaine, Lott, the Green Knight, Gawaine, Mordred, Lybius Disconyus, and Iron side,]`

-TO DO

-fFaine was Sir Lancelott Dulake,
+ffaine was Sir Lancelott Dulake,
 soe was Sir Perciuall,`[The nephew of king Pescheor, [or king Pelles, the Rich Fisher,] guardian of the Sangreal, whose adventures occupy a quarto volume, printed in 1530.
 Madden's Syr Gawayne, p.
 345. See Mr. Halliwell's edition of the verse abstract of the French romance in The Thornton Romances. — F.]` I vndertake ;
 ffaine was Sir Ewaine `[See Caxton's Maleore, vol. i. p.
 231. — F.]`
 & Sir Lott of Lothaine, `[See Caxton's Maleore, vol. i. p.
 55, &c. — F. He was the father of Gawayne, and king of Lothian and Orkney.
 Geoffr.
 Monm., lib. ix. cap.
 9. Madden, p.
 346. He is the celebrated Twain or Owain sometimes surnamed Le Grand, son of Urien, king of Moray, according to Geoffrey, or of Rheged, according to the Welsh authorities.
 His exploits were celebrated in French verse by Chrestien de Troyes, and thence trans lated into the German, Icelandic, Welsh, and English languages ; for which consult Benecke's edition of Iwein der Riter mit dem Lewen, 8vo, Berlin, 1827 ; Von der Hagen's Grundriss zur Geschichte der Deutschen Poesie, 8vo, Berlin, 1812, p.
 118; Eitson's Metrical Romances, vol. i., and Notes, vol. iii., 8vo.
 1802 ; and Lady C. Guest's Mabinogion, part i., 8vo, 1838.
 He must not be confounded (as Eitson has done him) with Ywain l'Avoultre, a base son of Urien by his seneschal's wife, who was killed by Gawayne without knowing him, Roman de Lancelot, iii. f. cxvii.
 There are also others of the same name mentioned in the Roman de Merlin, i., f. ccviii b, and in the Roman d'Erec et d'Enide.
 Cf. Arthour and Merlin, p.
 306, 4to, 1838.
 Madden, p.
 312-13.— F.]`